-6. Describe how the district/school will ensure that all school personnel are aware of the transportation plan process and can initiate the process if they become aware of a student who is eligible for such services.\
+6. Describe how the district/school will ensure that all school personnel are aware of the transportation plan process and can initiate the process if they become a a student who is eligible for such services.

-For your convenience, the FY19 approved response is provided below.
+For your convenience, the prior year approved response is provided below.
 It may be copied and modified to address the Foster Care Transportation Plan needs.

 DO NOT use special characters, numbered or bulleted lists copied from Word, 'see above', or n/a as this may delay the submission or approval of your plan.
-The Transportation Plan for Students in Foster Care will be distributed to key personnel in North Shore School District 225 to ensure the procedures are followed Response from the approved FY19 Foster Care Transportation Plan.